carnarez/example-setups/README.md

-**A few toy setups, imagined, built or encountered across the years.** Mostly for demos or proofs of concepts. _Nothing to use in production._
+**A few toy setups, imagined, built or encountered across the years.** Mostly for self-learning, demos and/or proofs of concepts. _Nothing to use in production._

 | Stack | Orchestration |
 | :-- | :-: |